unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 In our **convolutional layer** our hidden units are a number of convolutional matrices (or kernels), where the values of the matrices are the weights that we learn in the training process.
 The output of a convolutional layer is an 'image' for each of the kernels, that gives the output of the kernel applied to each pixel.

-TODO: add image to show the effect of a convolution

 > ## Border pixels
 >
 > What, do you think, happens to the border pixels when applying a convolution?